coin100-dao/coin100Web3/chatGpt2.md

     }

     /**
     * @dev Parses a string to a uint256.
-Supports integers and decimals by scaling instead of truncating.
     * @param _a The string to parse.
     * @return _parsed The parsed uint256.
     */